hubotio/evolution/_drafts/javascript.md

 ## Detailed process

-**TODO:** make one or two sample CoffeeScript to JavaScript conversions (I’m working on it right now and will make it part of the proposal PR for the evolution repository)

 The steps of the conversation will be

 - [ ] Convert source files from CoffeeScript to JavaScript.